-This course examines the basic concepts of human geography and the forces and factors shaping the cultural character of the Earth's surface viewed as the home of the human race.
-Topical studies include population, settlement patterns, economies, political systems, and other cultural phenomena.

-In addition, we will examine topics with a focus on discovering not only where human activities occur, but why and how they occur there.
+This course consists of an extensive examination of physical and cultural factors that contribute to the variable character of the Earth's surface and discussion of the significance of geographic concepts and knowledge to world affairs.
+It includes investigation of the factors related to human geography including: populations, cultures, economies, political systems, etc. In addition, we will cover basic geographic skills and concepts such as scale, region, location, and other spatial concepts applied to these factors.
+We will examine topics with a focus on discovering not only where human activities occur, but why and how they occur there.

 The second text, the Goode's World Atlas, will help us examine and understand the different areas of the world.
-More than just a collection of general maps of the world, this atlas contains numerous thematic maps, which give detailed information on the world as well as general distributions of people, resources, physical environments, and the human condition in the context of geography.
+More than just a collection of general and political maps of the world, this atlas contains numerous thematic maps, which give detailed information on the world including general distributions of people, resources, physical environments, and the human condition in the context of geography.
 We will be using this atlas to learn interpretation of various thematic maps and more.

-While there is no prerequisite for GEOG 105, assessment levels equivalent to English 101/101A, Reading 120, and Math 093/096 are required.
+While there is no prerequisite for GEOG 101, assessment levels equivalent to English 101/101A, Reading 120, and Math 093/096 are required.